 Silver-plated, aluminum-filled silicone capable of 100 dB of plane wave shielding effectiveness at 10 GHz with a continuous use temperature range of -55°C to +160°C.

 • M83528 – indicates the EMI / RFI family of conductive materials

 • B – indicates the specific material type (B indicates Ag/Al filled silicone)

 • 001 – indicates the size and exact dimensions of the conductive flange gasket

 Stockwell Elastomerics manufactures EMI gaskets from a range of processes including, compression molding, waterjet cutting, tool-less flash cutting, and die cutting.
 These capabilities allow Stockwell Elastomerics to mold Type B EMI sheets and cut MIL-DTL-83528/4 gaskets with very little waste.

 MIL-G-83528 Gasket Materials and Non-Mil Options

-Stockwell Elastomerics is an ITAR registered, domestic EMI gasket manufacturer.
+Stockwell Elastomerics is an ITAR registered, USA-based EMI gasket manufacturer.
 All EMI gaskets, both molded EMI gaskets and cut EMI gaskets are produced at Stockwell Elastomerics’ Philadelphia, Pennsylvania location.